9wm/9wm/README.md

 What if I find a bug?
 =====================

-Please mail all bug reports to neale@woozle.org, so that I can incorporate fixes into the next release.
-If you can tell me how to fix it, all the better.
+Please submit it to [Github](https://github.com/nealey/9wm/issues) If you can fix it, submit the fix as a pull request.

 Known Problems/Bugs